DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 ## Scope

-The calendar year dataset includes natural resource production for U.S. federal lands and offshore areas.
-The fiscal year dataset also includes Native American lands (2009-2018).
+These datasets include natural resource production for U.S. federal lands and offshore areas.
 Neither dataset includes privately owned lands or state-owned lands.

 Federal production data is available by location, but Native American data is only available at the national level to protect private and personally identifiable information.